Honda Crosstour

 The Honda Crosstour (initially branded the Accord Crosstour) is a mid-size crossover SUV with a sloping rear roofline manufactured by Japanese automaker Honda.
 It is based on the North American eighth-generation Accord.
-Sales began in November 2009 for the 2010 model year and were discontinued after the 2015 model year due to slow sales.
+Sales began in November 2009 for the 2010 model year, and the vehicle was discontinued after the 2015 model year due to slow sales.

 Design

 The Crosstour was marketed as a "hatchback"/"wagon" variation of the Accord and shared the same platform.
 The Crosstour was powered by a 3.5-liter V6 engine (choice of either front-wheel or all-wheel drive) or 2.4-liter 4-cylinder engine (front-wheel drive only), with prices that started at $29,670, above those of the Accord sedan (which started at under $23,000).
 For the 2012 model year, Honda removed the "Accord" prefix, making the name just "Crosstour", and gave its front grille a restyle.
-An I4 engine for front-wheel drive models was released in late 2011 and put on sale in early 2012.
+A four-cylinder engine for front-wheel drive models was released in late 2011 and put on sale in early 2012.

 The Crosstour was a direct competitor to the Toyota Venza, a crossover wagon based upon the Accord's perennial competitor, the Camry.
 And like the Venza, which was meant to replace the Camry wagon, the Crosstour was considered a successor to the Accord wagon.

 In terms of positioning, the Crosstour slotted between the compact CR-V and fullsize Pilot in Honda's crossover SUV lineup, Compared to the Pilot, the Crosstour was longer but had two rows of seating compared to the Pilot's three and had approximately 50 cubic feet less interior space.
+While the Crosstour was developed on the eighth-generation Accord platform, the similarly styled Acura ZDX, launched in the same period, used the different platform shared by the Honda Pilot and Acura MDX.

 The Crosstour was sold in the United States, Canada, Mexico, China, Middle East, Southeast Asia and Russia.
 Guangqi Honda built and marketed the Crosstour in China.